This Common Chart Pattern Offers a Clear Trade Setup

-The breakout from a triangle often signals a new price move has just started, which offers traders a chance to enter early and take advantage of a large portion of the move.
+The breakout from a triangle often signals a new price move has just started.
+This offers traders a chance to enter early and take advantage of a large portion of the move.
 With a price objective and a clearly defined risk level, traders can choose the trades offering the highest potential reward given a certain level of risk.

-While the pattern defines rewards and risk in terms of points, these can easily be converted to percentages by dividing each by the current market price.
-The reward can then be divided by the risk and traders with multiple trading opportunities will usually choose to take the trade with the highest value of the reward to risk ratio.
-Many traders also set a minimum reward to risk ratio of at least 2-to-1, or even 3-to-1, and price patterns such as the triangle help them select trades.
+The pattern defines rewards and risk in terms of points, but this can easily be converted to percentages.
+Simply divide each by the current market price.
+Traders with multiple trading opportunities will usually choose the trade with the highest value of the reward-to-risk ratio.
+Many traders set a minimum reward to risk ratio of at least 2-to-1, or even 3-to-1.

 P.S.
 As more companies (and workers) embrace mobile and cloud-based technologies, 5G wireless technology will be vital to the economy.
 With ultra-fast download speeds and increasing coverage, 5G will accelerate a whole host of technological revolutions.
 And like any major innovation, there will be winners and losers.

 The key, of course, is to pick the right 5G stocks.
 Applying hundreds of hours of painstaking research, our experts have pinpointed exciting 5G plays that are flying underneath Wall Street’s radar.